larriereguichet/AdminBundle/docs/how-to-use/action.md

                 load_strategy: none
 ```

-> All parameters are optional; here is the default configuration
+> All parameters are optional; this is the default configuration

 ### Use a custom form
 By default, the form uses all the fields of the entity, and the primary key is mandatory.
 But you may use a custom